top of page

 1999

-The Teachers' Training Institute was established, in collaboration with the Rehabilitation Council of India.
+The Teachers' Training Institute (TTI) was established with a two year Diploma course in Special Education (MR), in collaboration with the Rehabilitation Council of India.
 It was set up essentially in order to upgrade the existing special educators and to train them with necessary skills required in managing children with special needs.

 2003